renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-26-build-your-homemade-router-part3.md

 This post is the third part of the series "Build your homemade router": the [previous part](/2016/05/23/build-your-homemade-router-part2/) covered the system configuration of a very basic 802.11n/2.4Ghz access point.

-According to the documentation of the [Airetos AEX-QCA9880-NX](http://www.airetos.com/products/aex-qca9880-nx/), the chipset is 802.11ac capable and we should now be able to move from the (crowded) 2.4Ghz to 5Ghz channels.
+According to the documentation of the [Airetos AEX-QCA9880-NX](http://www.airetos.com/products/aex-qca9880-nx/), the chipset is fully 802.11ac capable and we should now be able to move from the (crowded) 2.4Ghz to the nirvana (a.k.a 5Ghz channels).

 Let's ask the system about it: